wightsci/OneNoteUtilities/docs/Get-ONHierarchy.md

 ```

 ## DESCRIPTION
-Loads the current OneNote Hierarchy for use by other functions
+Loads the current OneNote Hierarchy for use by other functions.
+Use this
+command to ensure you are working with the current XML structure.

 ## EXAMPLES